netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 {% endhighlight %}

 Great!
 We have our three routes with its proper content ready.
-However, if we got to our browser (make sure you are running *ember serve*), we see two different welcome messages, and no easy way to reach the about and contact routes.
+However, if we got to our browser (make sure you are running *ember serve*), we see two different welcome messages, and no way to reach the about and contact routes.

 We need to setup a simple navigation bar and remove the original welcome message.
 To do so, we will edit */app/templates/application.hbs* with the following content: